amith-george/Medmate-Backend/README.md

+This is my project overview, study this and tell me how and where should I start from:

 🔍 Project Overview

 MedMate is a mobile health application built using React Native with a Node.js backend and MongoDB database, designed specifically for individuals on long-term or routine medications.
 Its primary goal is to improve medication adherence by automating reminders, monitoring stock and expiry, and keeping caregivers informed—all while minimizing complexity for the end user.

 Users can add medicines either manually or by uploading a prescription image, from which the system extracts medicine names, dosage details, and duration using OCR (Optical Character Recognition) and text parsing.
 Once added, each medicine entry includes a custom time period, and reminders will repeat daily or as configured, continuing until the medicine stock runs out.